python-hyper/h11/docs/source/basic-usage.rst

 we can tell.
-First, if it didn't, then it would have closed the connection already, and we would have gotten a :class:`ConnectionClosed` event on our last call to :meth:`receive`.
+First, if it didn't, then it would have closed the connection already, and we would have gotten a :class:`ConnectionClosed` event on our last call to :meth:`~Connection.next_event`.
 We can also tell by checking h11's internal idea of what state the two sides of the conversation are in:

 .. ipython:: python